Woman with child

 Our strategy

-Building on the solid foundations of the last 22 years, our new 5-year strategy will see ShelterBox become even more focused on the impact emergency shelter can have for people after disaster and conflict.
+Building on the solid foundations of over 20 years experience, our 5-year strategy will see ShelterBox become even more focused on the impact emergency shelter can have for people after disaster and conflict.

 Take a look at our commitments for the next 5 years and how we are going to do it.